 Eventually, we came to an abandoned fishpond, its murky depths obscured by fallen leaves on the surface of the water.
 We wandered around it and followed an old set of train tracks, which lead past a giant temple out in the middle of nowhere.
 Nara’s unique ambience provided gorgeous temples and pagodas, a bustling market area, and a chance to mingle with both two- and four-footed residents of Nara Park, where we received a warm welcome from the latter in exchange for some deer cookies.
 Our new friends were so eager to see us, they practically knocked us over in their haste to say hello.

-Nara’s infamous Sika deer are allowed to freely roam around Nara Park, although it’s fairly common to see them walking in the streets and taking a nap on the sidewalks.
+Nara’s famous Sika deer are allowed to freely roam around Nara Park, although it’s fairly common to see them walking in the streets and taking a nap on the sidewalks.
 Local folklore suggests that the deer are considered sacred because of their association with the gods of Kasuga Shrine.
 It’s said that one of the gods appeared riding a white deer.
 From then on, the deer were considered divine.
 Today, they are designated as National Treasures.
 The park is also home to Todai-ji, the largest wooden building in the world.

 Nara was certainly a magical place to visit and I highly recommend adding it to your travel itinerary if you have the time.
 It is considered to a place of scenic beauty in Japan, and was designated so by the Ministry of Education, Culture, Sports, Science and Technology.